Things to do this February half term in Bristol 2025

 Fun things to do in half term at Dyrham Park

 Get yourselves over to the spectacular grounds of the National Trust’s Dyrham Park for outdoor half term kids activities.
-Young explorers can take a nature spotter sheet to track down and tick off a selection of objects that can be found onsite.
+Young explorers can get involved with activities through the parkland this half term at Dyrham Park.
+Activities will be free of charge (normal admission charges apply).
+More info

 National Trust Dyrham Park near Bath